ansonallard/deployment-service/DESIGN.md

 ## Data persistence

-To keep dependenices mininmal, this service will not make use of a database to store data.
+To keep dependencies minimal, this service will not make use of a database to store data.
 Instead, data will be stored in files persisted in the same configurable directory provided in `.env`.

 ## Service Configuration

-Services must specify their `deployment-service` configuration via a well-known file at at the root of the repository called `ansonallard_config`.
-This config file will be in `json` and validated by the deployment service when pulling the repository.
+Service configuration is provided via API request input.

 Main configuration items include: